spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Captures how and when employees authenticate to the system, including successful and failed login attempts, and multi-factor authentication events.
 This data helps identify suspicious access patterns, and most importantly, it acts as important evidence to secure accountability.

 ### **Considerations on Log Quality**
-⚠️ **Important:** The reality is that the **quality of logs may differ** depending on the **EHR application used**.
+⚠️ **Important:** The reality is that the **quality of logs may differ** depending on the EHR application used.
 Some logs may provide almost all metadata needed,  while others may lack essential details.
 This variation can impact analytics and could possibly act as a show-stopper for certain use cases (the analytics can never be better than the data used for it)..

 ---